willielaredo/dsa-archive/nam/v001_n003_1973_January/economic-programs-of-nam.md

 1. To take women "off the welfare rolls" and put them into low paid jobs
 2. To funnel money to corporate interests-i.e., "Control Data" and real estate interests.
 3.
-4. Money must be channelled to community con- trolled child care centers, not to corporate con- trolled "Kentucky Fried Chicken" centers.
+4. Money must be channelled to community controlled child care centers, not to corporate controlled "Kentucky Fried Chicken" centers.
 Attack could take the form of neighborhood organizing to gain control of local day care councils, thus of funds and regulations.

 N.A.M. child care projects should meet the following criteria:
-1. Provide loving enlightened child care and attempt to break down sex role stereotypes, for ex- ample by hiring men on the staff.
+1. Provide loving enlightened child care and attempt to break down sex role stereotypes, for example by hiring men on the staff.
-2. Be a politicizing force which brings new members into N.A.M. and raises their conscious- ness.
+2. Be a politicizing force which brings new members into N.A.M. and raises their consciousness.
 3. Day care centers at work places should be paid for entirely by the employer, and controlled entirely by the parents.

 The N.A.M. conference workshop on Child Care shall be incorporated into the N.A.M. interim structure as a continuing committee for research and information in this area.
 Funds should be available from N.A.M. for such activities as a clearinghouse for such information.
 We recommend that at least one member of the N.I.C. have as his or her main program responsibility, the development and coordination of N.A.M.'s child care program.

 ## 8\.
 People's Control of the Economy

-We believe that "People's Control of the Economy" should be a central principle of N.A.
-M. "People's Control of the Economy" opens the door to discussion of our ultimate goal and squarely confronts the new economic policy through which the government nakedly manages the economy on behalf of the corporations.
+We believe that "People's Control of the Economy" should be a central principle of N.A.M.
+"People's Control of the Economy" opens the door to discussion of our ultimate goal and squarely confronts the new economic policy through which the government nakedly manages the economy on behalf of the corporations.

 This means that in all specific activities, as well as in our literature, we should raise the question of "Who decides?" and answer, "Working people should––men, women, and children, ranging from production workers through housewives, older people, street people, etc."